HerokuByBlockchain/Annotations/MyAImage/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.

 Github repository has been created under the link "https://github.com/HerokuByBlockchain/Annotations".
-The behaviour from the task description has been implemented, however there was a need to apply workaround mentioned in TODO comment lines 27-36, 53-55 and 71-73 in the "src > app > annotations > my-annotations.component.ts" component.
+The behaviour from the attached task description has been implemented, however there was a need to apply workaround mentioned in comment lines 30-39, 56-58 and 74-76 in the "src > app > annotations > my-annotations.component.ts" component.

-Furthermore in order to be able to draw the ellipse, annotation data need to contain 3 additional parameters, namely rotation, startAngle, endAngle.
-Those have been defined as constants in the "src > app > annotations > my-annotations.component.ts" and applied in line 77 to call the ellipse() function properly.
+Furthermore in order to be able to draw the ellipse, annotation data need to contain three additional parameters, namely rotation, startAngle, endAngle.
+Those have been defined as constants in the "src > app > annotations > my-annotations.component.ts" and adjusted in lines 82-84 to apply the ellipse() function properly.

 Also the annotation link "https://dummyjson.com/http/200/[{"id":"a1","radiusX":20,"radiusY":25,"x":50,"y":60" shouldn't contain the "http/200/[{" part and correct the "http/200/{" substring.

 ## Development server